ikromin/jphotoframe/README.md

 |dateFormat              |Date format string as per the SimpleDateFormat Java class.
 |fontName                |Name of the font to use when displaying all text.
 |imageDirectory          |Path to the directory where photos will be fetched from.
 Child directories will be ignored.
+|owmApiKey               |API Key used to get weather data, from http://openweathermap.org/appid
 |timeFormat              |Time format string as per teh SimpleDateFormat Java class.
 |weatherCity             |The city to get weather forecast for.
 Format is City,Country.
+|weatherUnits            |Metric/Imperial units to use for weather, valid values: *metric* or *imperial*.
+Defaults to metric.

 ### Color/RGB Values